 Chironomus inermifrons Kieffer 1916

-Currently a nomen dubium but could be a valid species if adult males were identified as it has precedence over the Geotghebuer species.
+Currently a nomen dubium but would be a valid species if new material was identified.

 Smaller than the European 'C. inermifrons' sensu Goetghebuer 1921